pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 #### Goals
 - [ ] `Item goals`: overview of the items that one has a goal now.
 The completion will automatically update when an item has been obtained.
-- [ ] `Boss kill counts`: for each item goal a KC can be attached that is visible on hover.
+- [ ] `Item goals with KC`: for each item goal a boss killcount can be attached that is visible on hover.

 #### Skills
 - [x] `Skill experiences`: all experience amounts per skill.